Our Highest Dose

 1 Day Treatment Plan

-Maximum strength in a powerful single dose LESS MESS Ovule® that will stay in place during daily activities, even during exercise (consult a doctor before use).
+MONISTAT® 1 is a powerful single dose Ovule® that will stay in place during daily activities, even during exercise.

 Vaginal yeast infections, or vulvovaginal candidiasis, are really very common in women.
 As many as 3 out of 4 will suffer from one in their lifetime.
 The infection occurs when Candida, a fungus normally found in areas like the mouth, digestive tract and vagina, begins to multiply and invade the vaginal tissue.
 Normally, Candida functions alongside other microorganisms in a delicate balance.
 When the balance is disrupted, an overgrowth of Candida can lead to a yeast infection.